Deduction for actual food expenses

 If your commuter accomodation has cooking facilities, you get no deductions for food expences of any sort.

-As a commuter, you can deduct extra expenses for board (food and drink) when the commuter residence does not have cooking facilities, and for up to 24 months from the time you were first granted a deduction for these expenses.
+As a commuter, you have the right to claim deductions for extra expenses related to board (food and drink) when the commuter accommodation does not have any cooking facilities.
+This deduction is available for a maximum of 24 months from when the deduction for extra expenses was first granted.

-The time limit of 24 months also applies to accommodation, which means that the right to deduct food and accommodation stops after 24 months, calculated from the time the deduction is first given.
+The 24-month time limit also applies to lodging, which means that the right to deductions for board and lodging stops after 24 months from when you were first granted a deduction for these expenses.

 Kari works in Trondheim and lives in Oslo with her family.
-She started working in Trondheim on 1 January 2019 and claimed deductions for rent (lodging) for her commuter accomodation in Trondheim in the 2019 and 2020 tax return.
+She started working in Trondheim on 1 January 2019 and claimed deductions for rent (lodging) for her commuter accommodation in Trondheim in the 2019 and 2020 tax return.

 The 24-month period expired on 31 December 2020